SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Rarity levitated the cake over the table and cut two pieces and put them on their plates.
 She put the cake back and got the milk from the fridge and poured them each a glass.

 “Here you are, darling,” Rarity said as she laid the plate of cake and glass of milk in front of her crush.
-Then laying her's in front of herself.
+Then laying hers in front of herself.

 “Thank you, Rarity,” Pinkie said as she started munching on her cake.